lsaffre/djangosite/docs/settings.rst

 .. setting:: get_installed_apps

 Yield the list of apps to be installed on this site.
 This will be stored to :setting:`INSTALLED_APPS` when the Site instantiates.

+Each item must be either a string (unicode being converted to str) or a *generator* which will be iterated recursively (again expecting either strings or geneortaors of strings).

 .. setting:: hidden_apps

 A set (or space-spearated string) with the names of apps which should *not* get installed even if :setting:`get_installed_apps` returns them.

 Either an empty `set`